 A note to our learners: Harvard University is committed to maintaining a safe and healthy educational and work environment in which no member of the community is excluded from participation in, denied the benefits of, or subjected to discrimination or harassment in our program.
 All members of the Harvard community are expected to abide by Harvard policies on nondiscrimination, including sexual harassment, as well as the edX Terms of Service (for HarvardX courses).
 If you have any questions or concerns, please contact email@example.com and/or report your experience through the edX contact form.

 We refer to “Courses” as a generic term describing all learning content on the site.
 We use the term more generally to represent the full array of learning content available, from podcasts and DASH Collections to fully interactive courses and programs.
-We also have longer certificate and degree programs (i.e., from HBX as well as the Master’s in Public Health) that are composed of many courses.
-We use the generic term “courses” as a catch-all term.
+The list below describes the different types of learning content we offer.

 To get detailed information about a specific course, click on the “Take course” or “Access content” button and you will be taken to the content provider’s course website.
 If you have additional questions about a course, contact the content provider directly.
 To learn more about the content providers and how to contact them, please read the Harvard Online Learning Content Providers section in the About page.